-Behaviors Definitions - Level 3 Interventions and Consequences LEVEL 3: Imminently Dangerous, Illegal and/or Aggressive Behaviors - are willfully committed and are known to be illegal and/or harmful to people and/or property.
+Behaviors Definitions - Level 3 Interventions and Consequences LEVEL 3: Imminently I Dangerous, Illegal and/or Aggressive Beh aviors - are willfully committed and are known to be illegal as nd/or harmful to people and/or property .
 The principal shall address these inappropriate behaviors in accordance with W. Va.
-Code \$18A-5-1a , subsections (b) through (h) , Battery Against a A student will not unlawfully and intentionally Level 3 behaviors are criminal
+Code §18A-5-1a, subsections (b) through (h) Battery Against a As tudent will not unlawfilles and intentions Illes I and 2 habering incl